All Episodes

 They seem to, the special counsel seems to be relying on varying tapes to prove his point that A, he knew it wasn't declassified, couldn't show people.

-Um, I'm not so sure that's going to be the slam dunk that they think it is, If the president ever testified in his own case, he could say, yeah, I just didn't want to share it with this individual or that individual, but I had declassified.
+You know, if the president ever testified in his own case, he could say, yeah, I just didn't want to share it with this individual or that individual, but I had declassified.

-It was my way of saying, you know what, I'm I think it's best not to share this with somebody.
+It was my way of saying, you know what, I think it's best not to share this with somebody.

-Yes, it could be that, but then if it is classified, remember Trump's main defense is that the Presidential Records Act is in the right under law to maintain custody and control of presidential papers, whether they're classified or not.
+But then if it is classified, remember, Trump's main defense is that the Presidential Records Act gives him the right under law to maintain custody and control of presidential papers, whether they're classified or not.

 You know, that's the governing statute.